Fujifilm X-E2 Comparison Review

 The Fujifilm X-E2 is a mirrorless interchangeable lens camera that was announced in October 2013 and is equipped with an APS-C sensor.
 It offers a resolution of 16 megapixel.

-The Fujifilm X-E2 has a Camera Elo of 2044.
+Is the Fujifilm X-E2 a good camera?
+The X-E2 has a Camera Elo of 2029.
 This rating puts the X-E2 below average of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the X-E2 ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Mirrorless system camera|

 |ISO 200-6400 (100-51200)|

 |3.0" LCD, 1040k dots|